The countdown is on to the 2016 Kirkcaldy & Central Fife Sports Council awards.

 A shortlist has been produced for this prestigious award, currently held by Kirkcaldy UFC star Steven ‘Braveheart’ Ray, with the winner to be decided via an online vote.

-Vote for your favourite now using our poll above, which will be refreshed weekly so you can vote more than once from the same device.
-Totals from each week of voting will be collated and then totalled to give an overall winner.
+Vote for your favourite now using our poll above, which will be refreshed weekly so you can vote more than once.

 To help you decide on the most deserving winner, you can read a brief description of each nominee’s achievements by scrolling down the page.